cairo-book/cairo-book/src/ch07-02-defining-modules-to-control-scope.md

 - **Paths to code in modules**: Once a module is part of your crate, you can refer to code in that module from anywhere else in that same crate, using the path to the code.
-For example, an `Asparagus` type in the `vegetables` submodule would be found at `backyard::garden::vegetables::Asparagus`.
+For example, an `Asparagus` type in the `vegetables` submodule would be found at `crate::garden::vegetables::Asparagus`.
 - **Private vs public**: Code within a module is private from its parent modules by default.
 This means that it may only be accessed by the current module and its descendants.
 To make a module public, declare it with `pub mod` instead of `mod`.
 To make items within a public module public as well, use `pub` before their declarations.
 Cairo also provides the `pub(crate)` keyword, allowing an item or module to be only visible within the crate in which the definition is included.
 - **The `use` keyword**: Within a scope, the `use` keyword creates shortcuts to items to reduce repetition of long paths.
-In any scope that can refer to `backyard::garden::vegetables::Asparagus`, you can create a shortcut with `use backyard::garden::vegetables::Asparagus;` and from then on you only need to write `Asparagus` to make use of that type in the scope.
+In any scope that can refer to `crate::garden::vegetables::Asparagus`, you can create a shortcut with `use crate::garden::vegetables::Asparagus;` and from then on you only need to write `Asparagus` to make use of that type in the scope.

 Here we create a crate named `backyard` that illustrates these rules.
 The